Shaun Alexander: 2007 season

 During the Week 1 game against Tampa Bay, Alexander sustained a fractured left wrist.
 He indicated that the injury was not major and that he would continue to play, but his performance took a noticeable turn for the worse.
+He rushed 27 times for 105 yards and 21 times for 100 yards in the victories in Weeks 1 and 3.
 During Week 5, Alexander's lead blocker, Mack Strong, was injured with a herniated disk in his neck, forcing him to retire; he was replaced by Leonard Weaver.
 This left Alexander even more exposed and as a result, injuries continued to plague him.
 In Week 9, he sprained both his knee and ankle.
 Even so, in the final game of the regular season, Alexander was able to become the eighth player in NFL history to score 100 rushing touchdowns.

 Alexander's final regular season statistics for the 2007 season were 716 yards rushing on 207 attempts, a 3.5–yard per carry with four touchdowns in 10 games.
 He added 14 receptions for 76 yards and a touchdown to his rushing totals.
-After a January 12, 2008, playoff loss to the Green Bay Packers in which Alexander recorded only 20 yards on 9 carries and scored just one touchdown, the Seahawks opted to cut Alexander from the team on April 22, 2008.
+After a January 12, 2008, playoff loss in the Divisional Round to the Green Bay Packers in which Alexander recorded only 20 yards on 9 carries and scored one touchdown, the Seahawks opted to cut Alexander from the team on April 22, 2008.